-When looking at achievement, we look at the previous years' and the current year Milestones, Reading Inventory, STAR Math, and DIBELS, AMP ELA Common assessments, GCA Science and Social Studies assessments.
+When looking at achievement, we look at the previous years' and the current year Milestones, Reading Inventory (transition to STAR Reading, STAR Math, and DIBELS, AMP ELA Common assessments, GCA Science/Social Studies assessments as well as academic area common/formative/summative assessments.
 Our leadership team also used the data from each of the five categories of the Needs Assessment to determine the greatest area of need within our school.
-In addition, we analyzed formative assessment data, day to day formative data, MTSS intervention data, PBIS data, as well as any survey data that we have collected.
+In addition, we analyzed day to day formative data, MTSS intervention data, PBIS/behavior data, as well as any survey data that we have collected.